ricardogsilva/unity-freesound-scope/README.md

 # unity-freesound-scope
 A scope for ubuntu's unity8 that interacts with freesound.org

-## GENERAL REMARKS ON MISSING OR INCORRECT FUNCTIONALITY:
+## General remarks on missing or incorrect functionality

 There are some bugs in the javascript bindings that are currently available on the phone on the stable channels, namely:

-* Online accounts are totally broken (seems this was fixed already but not published yet) and therefore we are not shipping manifest files for enabling them nor instnatiating them here
+* Online accounts are totally broken (seems this was fixed already but not published yet) and therefore we are not shipping manifest files for enabling them nor using them in the scope.
+See https://bugs.launchpad.net/unity-js-scopes/+bug/1549477

 * PreviewWidgets whose `add_attribute_value()` method is supposed to accept an array of objects do not work as documented.
 Instead they only accept